-We are an academic community devoted to excellence in learning, scholarship, and research.
-Every year, we admit the very best students from across the globe and provide them with a world-class education, challenging them to achieve their full potential.
+Churchill is an academic community devoted to excellence in learning, scholarship, and research.
+Every year, we admit as undergraduates the very best students from across the globe and provide them with a world-class education, challenging them to achieve their full potential.

 Regularly ranking amongst the top Cambridge colleges in exam results and with over 30 Nobel Prize winners amongst our Fellowship, Churchill has the very strongest intellectual reputation.

 The College’s founders emphasised the study of science and technology.
 However, they recognised the advantages of a diverse academic community too.
-Consequently, Churchill offers most of the undergraduate courses that are available at Cambridge.
+Consequently, Churchill offers most of Cambridge’s undergraduate courses.
 Whilst we retain a focus on science subjects, we are a large college, and students in the arts and humanities are as numerous here as they are in many other Cambridge colleges.

 In addition to providing world-class teaching and academic support, we help students reach their full potential by providing an environment in which they can focus on their studies without unnecessary interruption or worry.
 Our large campus enables us to offer unrivalled accommodation, dining, sporting, and social facilities, while an active student body and calendar of college events afford social and academic opportunities to meet new people and make lasting friendships.